-An extensive well-monitoring network was established by 1977, and groundwater-level data were collected and used to create the first published groundwater-level-altitude maps of the Chicot and Evangeline aquifers in the Houston-Galveston region (Gabrysch, 1979).
+An extensive well-monitoring network was established by 1977, and groundwater-level data were collected and used to create the first published groundwater-level-altitude maps of the Chicot and Evangeline aquifers in the Houston-Galveston region in 1979 (Gabrysch, 1979).
 The FBSD adopted its groundwater management plan in 1990 (Fort Bend Subsidence District, 2013), and in cooperation with the FBSD, an increased number of wells were inventoried by the USGS in Fort Bend, Harris, Brazoria, and Waller Counties in 1989 and 1990.
-A more comprehensive groundwater-level-altitude report for the Chicot and Evangeline aquifers was published by the USGS in 1991 (Barbie and others, 1991) and was revised in 1997 when updated well data became available (Kasmarek, 1997).
-Similarly, after the establishment of the LSGCD in 2001, the USGS began publishing groundwater-level-altitude maps of the Jasper aquifer in the Houston-Galveston region (primarily Montgomery County) (Coplin, 2001).
+A more comprehensive groundwater-levelaltitude report for the Chicot and Evangeline aquifers was published by the USGS in 1991 (Barbie and others, 1991) and was revised in 1997 when updated well data became available (Kasmarek, 1997).
+Similarly, after the establishment of the LSGCD in 2001, the USGS began publishing groundwater-level-altitude maps of the Jasper aquifer in the

+Houston-Galveston region (primarily Montgomery County) (Coplin, 2001).
 In 2004, 2006, and 2007, as additional wells with reliable groundwater-level data were inventoried, revised groundwater-level-altitude maps for the Jasper aquifer were prepared (Kasmarek and Lanning-Rush, 2004; Kasmarek and others, 2006; Kasmarek and Houston, 2007).
-In comparison to groundwater-levelaltitude maps in the 2001 (Coplin, 2001) and 2004 (Kasmarek and Lanning-Rush, 2004) reports, the 2007 groundwaterlevel-altitude map (Kasmarek and Houston, 2007) was the most comprehensive for the Jasper aquifer in the study area prepared to date at that time.
-Since 2007, comprehensive maps for the Jasper aquifer have been included in the annual series of reports that depict groundwater-level altitudes and groundwater-level changes in the Chicot, Evangeline, and Jasper aquifers in the Houston-Galveston region (Kasmarek and Houston, 2008; Kasmarek and others, 2010, 2011, 2012, 2013, 2014, 2015, 2016; Johnson and others, 2011; Kasmarek and Ramage, 2017).
+Since 2007, comprehensive maps for the Jasper aquifer have been included in the annual series of reports that depict groundwater-level altitudes and groundwater-level changes in the Houston-Galveston region (Kasmarek and Houston, 2008; Kasmarek and others, 2010, 2011, 2012, 2013, 2014, 2015, 2016; Johnson and others, 2011; Kasmarek and Ramage, 2017; Shah and others, 2018; Braun and others, 2019).